pedrovgs/Lynx/README.md

 ```

-You can provide different configurations based on styleable attributes:
+You can **provide different configurations based on styleable attributes**:

 * Filter to apply by default: ``lynx:filter="Lynx"``
 * Max number of traces to show inside LynxView: ``lynx:max_traces_to_show=3000``
 * Text size used to render traces inside LynxView: ``lynx:text_size="12sp``
 * Sampling rate used to read from the application log: ``lynx:sampling_rate=200``

-If you have to support applications based on Android 2.X you'll have to add ``READ_LOG`` permission to your application manifest.
-This is not needed for other Android versions.
+If you have to support applications based on Android 2.X you'll have to add ``READ_LOG`` permission to your application manifest. **This is not needed for other Android versions.**

 ```xml